PeishuoYu/NumberReader/README.txt

+# Number reader:
+# This is a program that applies machine learning algorithm to recognize hand-written number
+# After training with more than 1000 samples, it is relative accurate now
-# NumberReader
+#
-# in this folder, there are:
+# In this folder, there are:
 #	numbers\
 #		0.txt		sample data with the right prediction at the end (part of training set)
 #		..txt		same as 0.txt